 Tel: 01780 784444

-This impressive stone gatehouse and the Lady Chapel are all that remains of one of England's richest abbeys.
-All other buildings were razed to the ground during the Reformation.
-Site is located on private school property.
-Managed by National Trust*
+This impressive stone gatehouse and Lady Chapel are all that remains of one of England's richest abbeys.
+All other buildings were razed to the ground during the dissolution.
+Managed by National Trust.

 Opening times: no public

 Wildlife sanctuary and hospital for birds of prey.
 The foundation provides a rescue service and promotes raptor health research.
 Demonstrations and lectures on the work of the trust are accompanied by a parliament of Owls, who are more than willing to provide flying displays.
 Onsite tea shop, craft village, woodland walks and campsite.

 Opening times: daily

 from 10am to 5pm - Admission

 Location: The Heath, St Ives Rd, Woodhurst, Huntingdon PE28 3BT